Paethon/ct_keras_pong/README.md

 last point, otherwise a new training run will be started and the progress saved to a new weights file.

+A logfile with the training progress will be written to `weightfile.h5.log`.

-If you do not want to show the game screen to speed up training, set the `render` variable in the script to `False`
+If you do not want to show the game screen (to speed up training), set the `render` variable in the script to `False`

 ### Provided Untrained Weights
 The repository also provides `start_weights.h5` containing the randomly initialized weights that were used to train the `trained_weights.h5`.
-The method can be very sensitive to the initial weights and it might happen, that your agent does not learn.
+Although I did not have any problems with the current iteration of the training procedure, the method can be very sensitive to the initial weights and it might happen that your agent does not learn.
 For those cases make a copy of `start_weights.h5` to have the same starting point I had during training.

 ## Use the agent